October 11, 2018

 Some parents might not believe it, but young people say their parents and caregivers influence their decisions about relationships more than their friends, media, siblings or their dating partners.

-That is why Governor Dayton has proclaimed October 2018 as Let’s Talk Month: Let’s Talk Month Proclamation (PDF).
+That is why Governor Dayton has proclaimed October 2018 as Let’s Talk Month: Let’s Talk Month Proclamation (PDF) (obsolete link removed).
 As part of Let’s Talk Month the Minnesota Department of Health (MDH) is encouraging adults to have open, honest conversations with young people to foster responsible and positive attitudes toward sexuality and healthy relationships.
 October Let’s Talk Month is a national and statewide initiative.

 Research shows having those conversations helps kids stay on the right track.
 Minnesota teens who say they have an adult they can talk to and who cares about them are less likely to have sex during high school, according to the Minnesota Student Survey.
 In addition, young people whose parents have open conversations about healthy relationships start having sex at a later age and engage in sexually risky behavior less often than peers, according to Advocates for Youth.